Divyayekula12/Reachdoc/README.md

 ReachDoc
-A platform which address the solution for the people who are having misconceptions on the government doctors.
-To provide healthcare access to everyone irrespective of the financial status.
+A platform is needed to connect individuals with government healthcare providers, addressing and dispelling misconceptions about the quality of public hospitals.
+This initiative aims to ensure equitable healthcare access for everyone, regardless of their financial situation.